 - Do I need further knowledge, education or training?

 Individual career mapping is where manager and employee identify positions and or functions within the company that an employee might want to work towards, based on their interests and experiences.
-Whether this involves long term goals for the employee to land their dream job, or a starting point to develop soft skills that align with their professional development, individual career mapping is an important step in creating a career that gives an employee a sense of purpose.
+Whether this involves long term career goals for the employee to land their dream job, or a starting point to develop soft skills that align with their career development, individual career mapping is an important step in creating a career that gives an employee a sense of purpose.

 Exploring opportunities allows for manager and employee to identify vacancies and openings for which the employee could potentially apply.

-Organizational Benefits of Career Pathing
+Organizational Benefits of a Career Pathing Program

 Career pathing, when done right, can improve an organization’s retention rate and attract new talent.
 Two out of three women who plan to re-enter the workforce after the pandemic reported the intention to look for a job that offers more opportunity for skill development and personal career advancement, according to a Verizon survey.
 In addition, according to McKinsey and Company, 70 percent of employees reported getting their sense of purpose from work.